theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/microsoft-sql-server/sql-server-connection.md

 **Server Name**<br>
-Connection String to SQL Server.
+Specifies the host address of the SQL Server.
 Please note the following syntax:
 - [ServerName], [Port] within the network
 - [ServerName].[Domain], [Port] outside the network